MrRutledge/CS50local/README.md

 char - 1 byte
 String - ..--

-Memory allocation -computer memory is a canvas.
+Memory allocation-computer memory is a canvas.

 Arrays- An array is a way to storing you data back to back in such a way that it can be retrived.
 Memory contiguous left to right top to bottom